ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/constructor.html.markdown

         p.init = function() {
             widget._sc.init.apply(this, arguments);
         };

+If you wish to carry out other tasks at this point, you can receive a parameter that provides information about the context in which  the widget is running.

     p.init = function(param) {
       var mode = param.mode; // widget mode editor or runtime